 Dear Editor:

-We would like to appeal the reject decision of our manuscript “Global patterns of forest autotrophic carbon fluxes” (GCB-20-1713) on the grounds that Reviewer 1 (of 2) was off-base in (1) providing an inaccurate assessment of the scope of our analysis relative to previous studies, (2) under-valuing high-quality synthesis that produces unsurprising results, (3) setting expectations for this type of analysis that are out of line with the state of the field, and (4) recommending a completely inappropriate alternate venue.
+We would like to appeal the reject decision of our manuscript “Global patterns of forest autotrophic carbon fluxes” (GCB-20-1713) on the grounds that Reviewer 1 (1) provided an inaccurate assessment of the scope of our analysis relative to previous studies, (2) under-valued high-quality synthesis, (3) set expectations for this type of analysis that are out of line with the state of the field, and (4) recommended a completely inappropriate alternate venue.
 We detail these objections below.
 We note that Reviewer 2 was supportive, and her/his comments could easily be addressed.

 (1) Reviewer 1 provided an inaccurate assessment of the scope of our analysis relative to previous studies.
 The reviewer states, “…the findings seem not improving contemporary knowledge of forest carbon cycling, and the study appears to be a simple statistical analyses of literature data…” and “the analyses performed were too conventional that similar analyses with a smaller size of similar datasets have been performed a decade ago.”
 These statements betray a lack of perspective on the scope of our analysis relative to previous studies.
-Whereas most studies consider at most a few flux variables, our considers nine.
-The most comprehensive similar study is Luyssaert et al. (2007), which was published in GCB more than a decade ago, includes much less data, does not control for effects of stand age/ disturbance history, and examines latitudinal/ global climatic trends in only 3 variables.
+Whereas most studies consider at most a few flux variables, ours considers nine.
+The most comprehensive similar study is Luyssaert et al. (2007), which was published in GCB more than a decade ago, included much less data, did not control for effects of stand age/ disturbance history, and examined latitudinal/ global climatic trends for only 3 variables.
 This study has been cited >580 times and was highlighted as a noteworthy publication within GCB (Long, 2020).
 It would seem that something along these lines, but with an expanded database and a more carefully controlled treatment of forest age and management/disturbance history, would have high potential to become a “classic” reference in global forest carbon cycling.

-(2) We feel that Reviewer 1 under-values high-quality synthesis that produces unsurprising results.
-The reviewer objects that the results are not surprising–e.g., that it is not a new finding that C flux declines with latitude and increases with mean annual temperature.
-We agree that the results are not surprising, and we recognize that surprising results tend to produce high-impact publications.
-However, there is also a place for high-quality synthesis that clarifies current understanding, which is the goal of this publication.
+(2) Reviewer 1 under-valued high-quality synthesis that produces unsurprising results.
+The reviewer objects that it is not a new finding that C flux declines with latitude and increases with mean annual temperature.
+We agree that the results are not surprising, but a crucial part of science is built on high-quality synthesis that clarifies current understanding and probes for unexpected relationships, which is our goal.
 Such syntheses are often published as review papers, but given that our analysis entails original analysis, we submitted it as a Primary Research Article.
 Perhaps it would be better suited, and reviewed with more appropriate expectations, as a Research Review (sensu Anderson-Teixeira et al., 2016).